cjdaly/CompuCanvas-code/README.md

 #### BlinkStick

-Use the `blinkstick` command to control the [BlinkStick](https://www.blinkstick.com/) lights.
+Use the `blinkstick` command to control [BlinkStick](https://www.blinkstick.com/) lights.
 Run `blinkstick --help` to see usage information.
 Here are some example commands:

     blinkstick --pulse red
     blinkstick --index 0 --pulse red
-    blinkstick --index 1 green
+    blinkstick --index 1 --limit 40 green

 #### text to speech